 I have based some material on lecture notes by Peter Johansson, Kenneth Järrendahl and Johan Hedborg, and have had important feedback from them on the content of this book.

-Jens Ogniewski expanded the networking chapter for 2011, including better references and wrote the texts on 3D displays and texture compression for 2012.
+Jens Ogniewski expanded the networking chapter for 2011 (later excluded), and wrote the texts on 3D displays and texture compression for 2012.